ceph/ceph/doc/rbd/rbd-encryption.rst

 In order to safely perform encrypted IO on the formatted image, an additional *encryption load* operation should be applied after opening the image.
-The encryption load operation requires supplying the encryption format and a secret for unlocking the encryption key.
+The encryption load operation requires supplying the encryption format and a secret for unlocking the encryption key for the image itself and each of its explicitly formatted ancestor images.
 Following a successful encryption load operation, all IOs for the opened image will be encrypted / decrypted.
 For a cloned image, this includes IOs for ancestor images as well.
-The encryption key will be stored in-memory by the RBD client until the image is closed.
+The encryption keys will be stored in-memory by the RBD client until the image is closed.

 .. note::
    Once encryption has been loaded, no other encryption load / format